As U.S. election nears, efforts intensify to misinform, pressure voters

 "We have seen no evidence about voter intimidation by TTV volunteers at the polls," she told Reuters in an e-mail.

-In New Mexico, meanwhile, the state attorney general is investigating possible voter suppression after a video - secretly recorded by a group called ProgressNowNM - was circulated showing a Republican Party leader giving false information to volunteer poll monitors.
+New Mexico's attorney general, meanwhile, is investigating possible voter suppression after a video - secretly recorded by a group called ProgressNowNM - was circulated showing a Republican Party leader giving false information to volunteer poll monitors.

 The Republican official can be heard saying that challengers could demand that voters show IDs and could prevent voters from requesting interpreters - neither of which are true.
 New Mexico does not require an ID to vote and interpreters are allowed.
 Ballots also are available in Spanish.